kauri-io/Content/java/getting-started-eclipse.md

 Web3j web3 = Web3j.build(new HttpService("http://localhost:7545"));
 ```

-_Note: Ganache doesn't support all the JSON-RPC API operations specified, for example `net_peercount`._
+_Note: As a test netwrok, Ganache doesn't support all the JSON-RPC API operations specified, for example `net_peercount`._

--   **Infura**: Hosted nodes for public mainet and testnets
+#### Infura: Hosted nodes for public mainet and testnets

 If you use [Infura](https://infura.io).
 The node JSON-RPC API endpoint is `https://<network>.infura.io/v3/<project key>`.